Longan-Labs/XIAO_MMWARE_RES/README.md

 ## Getting Started

 This "Getting Started" section aims to quickly guide you through the initial setup and basic usage of the Human Detection Sensor Kit.
 The circuit board of the kit comes pre-soldered with a XIAO ESP32 C3 microcontroller and a 24GHz mmWave sensor.
+Due to the comprehensive documentation already available for the XIAO ESP32 C3 and 24GHz mmWave Sensor, this section will provide only a brief overview.

 ### How to Start

 1. **XIAO ESP32 C3 Setup**: Since the XIAO ESP32 C3 microcontroller is already soldered onto the circuit board, you can directly refer to the [Wiki page here](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/) for setup and programming.

 2. **24GHz mmWave Sensor Setup**: Likewise, for setting up and using the 24GHz mmWave sensor, you can refer to the [Wiki page here](https://wiki.seeedstudio.com/Radar_MR24HPC1/).

 ### Points to Note